grafana/grafana/docs/sources/explore/logs-integration.md

 #### Prettify JSON

-Set this to true if you want to pretty print all JSON logs.
-This will not affect logs in any format other than JSON.
+Set this to `true` to pretty print all JSON logs.
+This setting does not affect logs in any format other than JSON.

 #### Deduping